What Ski Boot Size Do You Need?

 Modern 3D scanners are impressive.

-They can measure feet quickly, cleanly and accurately.
-They can show length, width, volume, arch shape, pressure patterns and asymmetries in a way that is far better than guessing from a shoe size.
+They can measure feet quickly and accurately.
+They can show length, width, volume, arch shape, pressure patterns and asymmetries.

 That is useful.